Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Have IV fluids or blood transfusions running

-• Requiring clinical observations <4 hourly
+• Requiring clinical observations more frequently than 4 hourly (ie, hourly observations)

 Transfer of inpatients to pre-op hold

-• Handover occurs between the nurse that holds responsibility for care and the pre-op hold nurse who will be assuming responsibility for the care of the patient
+• Handover occurs between the nurse that holds responsibility for care and the pre-op hold nurse who will be assuming responsibility for the care of the patient.

-• For Rosella/Butterfly inpatients being transferred to & from theatre, clinical handover is required from the bedside nurse to the anesthetist
+• For Rosella/Butterfly inpatients being transferred to & from theatre, clinical handover is required from the bedside nurse to the anesthetist.

 • For acutely unwell inpatients consider the need for the bedside nurse to handover to the anesthetist.